 Allison's experience in software development goes back to the early 1980s, predating PCG's founding in 1995.
 She has spent decades solving the hardest data problems in business, working with Fortune 500 corporations, growing mid-size firms, and small businesses across industries ranging from manufacturing and fleet management to healthcare staffing and regulatory compliance.

-Her work includes enterprise intelligence systems for ExxonMobil, Nabisco, and AXA Financial, environments where a 24-hour reporting lag carries direct revenue consequences.
+Her work includes enterprise intelligence systems for ExxonMobil, Nabisco, and AXA Financial, environments where a 24-hour reporting lag carries direct operational consequences.
 FireFlight Data System is the product of everything she learned: a purpose-built engine designed to eliminate the structural failures she encountered and fixed throughout her career.

 PCG founded 1995. phxconsultants.com | fireflightdata.com